What is mold?

 1040 carbon steel.
 Commonly used for support pillars, this tough steel has good compressive strength and can be hardened to Rc 20 to 25.

 4130 alloy steel.
-This is a high-strength steel used primarily for cavity and core retainer plates, support plates, and clamping plates, and is supplied at 26 to 35 Rc.
+This high-strength steel is used primarily for cavity and core retainer plates, support plates, and clamping plates and is supplied at 26 to 35 Rc.

 6145 alloy steel.
 The primary use of this type of steel is for sprue bushings and it is supplied at 42 to 48 Rc.

 S-7 tool steel.
 Shock-resistant with good wear resistance, this steel is used for interlocks and latches and is hardened to 55 to 58 Rc.

 O-1 tool steel.
 This is general-purpose, oil-hardening steel used for small inserts and cores and hardened to 56 to 62 Rc.

 A-2 alloy tool steel.
 This steel has good dimensional stability and abrasion resistance, which is used for hobs and slides and is hardened to 55 to 58 Rc.

 A-6 tool steel.
 A-6 tool steel is a general-purpose oil-hardening steel with good dimensional stability and high hardness.
 Its primary use is for optical quality cavities and cores, which are hardened to 56 to 60 Rc.